Healthy Homes Assessment Stokes Valley

 Home Assessments Stokes Valley for Rental Properties

-• Is the ceiling insulation in need of topping up? require replacement or topping?
+• Is the ceiling insulation in require of topping up? need to be topped up or replaced?

 • Do you think the heating system has sufficient capacity?